Skip to main content

 Workplace or office Do not alert colleagues until you understand the scope HR, legal counsel, and if necessary, police

-Detection accuracy was scored over 40 placement attempts per app: each of the four cameras placed at 0.5 m, 1.5 m, and 3 m, at three angles (direct, 45°, 90°), with two test runs per condition.
+Detection accuracy was scored over 40 placement attempts per hidden camera detector app: each of the four hidden cameras placed at 0.5 m, 1.5 m, and 3 m, at three angles (direct, 45°, 90°), with two test runs per condition.
 A “detection” required the app to produce an alert or visible signal within 30 seconds of beginning a scan.
 False positive tests used a standard hotel room analogue: a bedside lamp, a USB hub, a laptop charger, a Bluetooth speaker, and a smart TV remote — five non-camera objects generating realistic EM and IR noise.
 Each app ran five false positive trials per object (25 total).
 False positive rate is reported as the percentage of trials that produced a false alert.

 Scores for ease of use and free version quality were assessed independently by two testers unfamiliar with the apps’ marketing claims, using a structured rubric covering: time from install to first scan, clarity of results presentation, number of steps required to switch detection modes, and the availability of the core scan function without payment or account creation.
 Testers used iPhone 15 Pro (iOS 18.4) and Samsung Galaxy S24 (Android 15).
+Battery life impact was also noted during extended scanning sessions.